populationgenomics/metamist/README.md

 #### Generating the installable API

-The installable API is automatically generated through the `condarise.yml` GitHub action and uploaded to the [CPG conda organisation](https://anaconda.org/cpg).
+The installable API is automatically generated through the `package.yml` GitHub action and uploaded to PyPI.

 To generate the python api you'll need to install openapi generator v5.x.x